 In California, if you are arrested for a DUI, the arresting officer has to confiscate your California driver’s license and mail it to the DMV.
 This “confiscation” starts the suspension process.
 If you are holding a driver’s license from another state and are a non-resident of California, a police officer does not have “jurisdiction” over your driver’s license and can not confiscate it.
 If the police officer takes your “out-of-state” driver’s license, you can get it back at his station because California Police Officers are not authorized to mail out-of-state licenses to the DMV.
 Even if you are a non-resident, the police officer who arrested you for a DUI can start a “California suspension process” by issuing a form titled “DS 367”.
 Often, the ability to drive is critical to maintaining a job or going to school.
 A DUI conviction can result in jail time and also cause other consequences, such as loss of a driver’s license, the requirement to install an ignition interlock device, community service, high fines, and an increase in auto insurance rates.
 If you are charged with a DUI you should retain the services of a DUI lawyer to guide you through the DMV and court process and to see if your case can be defended in court to maximize the best outcome.

-Upon a DUI arrest, the police officer who arrested you for the DUI, will confiscate your California license and issue a “temporary license” and a “notice of suspension”, which is the same document.
-This document is “pink” in collor and formally authorizes you to drive for 30 days.
-This document is part of a “DS 367” form titled “AGE 21 AND OLDER OFFICER’S STATEMENT”.
-The main purpose of this document is to explain to you your hearing rights, give you notice that you MUST REQUEST A HEARING WITHIN 10 DAYS, act as proof of service of the suspension, and provide you a document in liu of the confiscated Driver’s License.
-The most important right on the form is a right to have a hearing.
-This right to have a hearing expires after 10 days of arrest and once it expires, it is very hard to get the hearing right back.
+Upon a DUI arrest, the police officer who arrested you for the DUI, will confiscate your California license and issue a document that is known as a “temporary license” and a “notice of suspension”.
+This document is printed on “pink form” and gives you permission to drive for 30 days.
+This document is also a part of a “DS 367” DMV form that is known as “AGE 21 AND OLDER OFFICER’S STATEMENT”.
+The main purpose of this document is to explain to you your DMV hearing rights, give you notice that you MUST REQUEST A HEARING WITHIN 10 DAYS, prove that you were served with the suspension, and provide you a temporary license in lieu of the confiscated Driver’s License.
+The most important right on the form is the explanation of the right to have a hearing because the right to have a hearing expires 10 days after the arrest.
+Once it expires, it is very hard to get the hearing right back.

 When the DMV is notified that you will want a hearing, they will schedule a DMV hearing.
 At the hearing, a DMV hearing officer will present documentary evidence.
-You have a right to be represented by an attorney at that hearing, so we recommend contacting a Los Angeles DUI Attorney to help you defend such APS hearing.
+You have a right to be represented by an attorney at that hearing, so we recommend contacting a Los Angeles DUI Attorney to help you defend such an APS hearing.

 The DMV hearing, if requested will be held in a “Driver Safety Office”, which is a division within the DMV that deal with such cases as DUI cases and cases involving elderly drivers.
 For Los Angeles DUI cases, there are 4 main Driver Safety Offices: Van Nuys, Commerce, El Segundo, and Covina.
 Each office has DMV hearing officers assigned to a particular hearing.
 A DMV hearing officer assigned to your case has a lot of power over what happens to your license.
-For that reason, chosing a good hearing officer will most likely be one of the most imporant things for how your hearing will proceed.
+For that reason, choosing a good hearing officer will most likely be one of the most important things for how your hearing will proceed.

-The hearings are governed by Title 13 of California Code of Regulations.
+The hearings are governed by Title 13 of the California Code of Regulations.
 For example, to disqualify a DMV hearing officer, Title 13, section 115.10 is used.

 If you ignore the right to request a hearing within 10 days of arrest, your license will most likely be suspended 30 days after the arrest.
 Most of the time, the suspension is automatic because the hearing officers don’t look for a way to help you.
 The times you are able to avoid a suspension is when your Los Angeles DUI attorney argues and points out to the DMV the defects in their case.
 Without a DUI Attorney at the hearing, your license will be suspended in 30 days and you will have to jump through hoops to get it back.
 The DMV takes a position that a driver’s license is a privilege and not a right and therefore the procedure to keep a license are turned against drivers.
 You will need a help of a professional to fight for your license.
-Call our office to immediate talk with a Los Angeles DUI or Los Angeles DMV attorney who can help you defend your case.
+Call our office to immediately talk with a Los Angeles DUI or Los Angeles DMV attorney who can help you defend your case.

-If you have any questions, call (818) 921 7744 directly to DMV attorney, who can help you defend your case!
+If you have any questions, call (818) 921 7744 directly to the DMV attorney, who can help you defend your case!